Still Waking Up Exhausted? This Is The Mineral You’re Missing

 This little magnesium is cheap cheap cheap, which is why you will find it absolutely everywhere.
 It’s basically the intern of the magnesium world and its overconfidence is mostly useless.
 Unless you’re trying to fight off heartburn or spend some serious quality time in the toilet.
 Avoid at all costs!

-So my little stressed out perimenopausal babes, now we all know that choosing the right form of magnesium can make all the difference.
+So, my gorgeous little stressed out perimenopausal babes, now we all know that choosing the right form of magnesium can make all the difference.
 Whether you’re battling brain fog, body aches, or just trying to feel like yourself again, give your body the support it actually is asking for and start with a magnesium that works for you not against you.

 I am an Amazon Associate, I earn from qualifying purchases made from the links in this blog.
 Thank you so much for your support!